Skip to content

 1

-For ease of reading, the example shows the content before URLEncode.
+For readability, the example is the content before URLEncode.
 Actual URL parameters need to be URLEncoded.

-In some cases, if a POST request cannot be sent, the GET method can also be used to call the interface.
+In some cases, if you cannot send a POST request, you can also use the GET method to call the interface.

-In this example, the x parameter received by the function is an integer, requiring no type conversion.
+For example, in this case, the x parameter received by the function is an integer, and no type conversion is needed.

 Text Only